 They use ridges and other lumps and bumps that your dog needs to negotiate around so he can eat.
 Some look like mini labyrinths, and others even look like games or puzzles, but these bowls can help prevent serious medical conditions.

 Benefits of Slow Feeder Bowls

-One of the primary benefits should be pretty obvious – slow feeders slow your dog down while eating.
+One of the primary benefits should be pretty obvious: slow feeders slow your dog down while eating.
 Regular bowls work very well for dogs that don’t inhale their food.
-The obstructions in a slow feeder make eating more of a challenge, so it takes longer for your dog to eat.
-Which also means she won’t be gulping down all of that air and causing GDV.
+The obstructions in a slow feeder make eating more of a challenge, so it takes longer for your dog to eat; this also means she won’t be gulping down all of that air and causing GDV.

 So, the benefits range from the physical to the mental well-being of your pup but are there any disadvantages?

 We’ve established that there are many benefits to the slow feeder bowls, which makes it rather difficult to believe that there could be any disadvantages.
 But there are.